Rafael-Marinho/ConvTraining/README.md

 ```

 ## Data labelling:
-You can do it anyway you like; I used LabelImg (https://github.com/tzutalin/labelImg) but there are other, more automatic methods.
+You can do it anyway you like; I used LabelImg (https://github.com/tzutalin/labelImg) but there are others, more automatic methods.
 #### ALL THE IMAGES MUST BE .JPG FORMAT.

 ## Network configuration and stuff: